-Due to the intestinal damage in celiac disease, there is a higher risk of vitamin and mineral deficiencies, anemia, and long-term digestive problems if the condition is poorly managed.
+Due to the intestinal damage in celiac disease, there is a higher risk of vitamin and mineral deficiencies.
+As well as anemia, and long-term digestive problems if the condition is poorly managed.

 For this reason, a strict, lifelong gluten free diet is needed.
 Even crumbs in a shared toaster can cause damage to the gastrointestinal tract of those with celiac disease.

 At this point, we are not sure whether non-celiac wheat sensitivity is this sensitive.
 But it is believed that those with NCWS may have more of a dose-dependent response.

 What causes NCWS?